kumarsaurav123/Remitit/answers to questions.md

 2.  regression test cases and junits are good starting point to catch bugs pre productions
 3. load testing
 How would you improve the APIs that you just used?

 1. swagger
 2. better documentation
 3. removing db dependencies.
+4. making paasword more user specific
+5.more concurrency
+6.role specific API'S

 Please describe yourself in JSON format.